ryan-hays/core/README.md

 ### benchmark:
 We have trained the network on a large subsample (~30K) of structures from [Protein Data Bank](http://www.rcsb.org/).
 We have generated 10 decoys by docking every ligand back to its target and selecting only ones with Root Mean Square Deviation > 6A.
 Approximately 250 images/sec can be generated and enqueued by a single processor.
-One epoch took approximately 25minutes on a single processor and one K80 GPU With a 4-layer network we have achieved:
+One epoch took approximately 25 minutes on a single processor and one K80 GPU.
+With a 4-layer network we have achieved:

 top_100_score: 73.09